michalkoziarski/DiagSet/README.md

 ## DiagSet-A container

 For easier access to the data we prepared a Python container for loading the patches from raw data files.
+It can be found [here](diagset-a-container).

 ## Publication